git719/zls/token-python/README.md

 - `docker compose up --build`: To build and run for the first time.
 - `docker compose up`: To run subsequent times.

-You can edit `aztoken.js` file to play with different behavior, like using a different scope and so on.
+You can edit `aztoken.py` file to play with different behavior, like using a different scope and so on.

-## Other Languages
-TODO